 - Coconut oil help reduces protein loss from damaged hair follicles and strands.
 The oil also contains lauric acid which acts as an anti-microbial agent, so it prevents infection of hair follicles which could be inhibiting hair growth (2).

 For the Perfect Brow Shape

 Get your brows professionally shaped.

 Leave it to the experts to find your perfect eyebrow shape, then maintain them yourself every couple days/weeks, depending on how fast your hair grows back.
-I recommend doing some research or ask around for suggestions.
-You want to find someone who has the skills to determine the right brow shape for your face.
-This is a visit you’ll want to invest in, and will be the starting point for you to continue maintaining your brows on your own, or in-between salon visits.
+I recommend doing some research or ask around for suggestion – you want to find someone who has the skills and eye to determine the right brow shape for your face.
+This is important because it will serve as the starting point for you to continue maintaining your brows on your own (or in-between salon visits).

 For Extra Oomph

 When it comes to adding natural-looking fullness to your brow, nothing works better than powders.
-For one, powder products are by far the gentlest – they won’t drag or pull on your skin and brow hairs, and are by far the gentlest.
-My favorites are the Billion Dollar Brows Brow Powders and Anastasia Beverly Hills Brow Powder Duos.
-Pencils on the other hand, particularly waxing ones, can stick to your hairs and end up pulling them out.
+For one, powder products are by far the gentlest – they won’t drag or pull on your skin, which when overdone, can stunt hair growth.
+My favorite is the Anastasia Beverly Hills Brow Powder Duos (which I reviewed here).
 The second reason I recommend powder products is because they create the most natural looking finish.
 It’s more difficult to detect powder versus pencil strokes, as powder tends to appear more ‘blurred’, diffused, and less harsh overall.
-Lastly, powders open up a ton more shade options since eyeshadow shades double as brow powders (MAC, for example, has a huge range of shadows in several eyebrow-complimenting shades (just make sure to get one with a ‘matte’ finish, like the one shown below).
+Lastly, powders open up a ton more shade options since eyeshadow shades double as brow powders.
+MAC Cosmetics, for example, has a huge range of eye shadows in several eyebrow-complimenting shades (just make sure to get one with a ‘matte’ finish, like the one shown below).